sagrub/climate-memory/README.md

     ![Footer](./assets/docs/features/features_footer.png)

 ### Homepage Features
 The hompage contains a white board located in the middle of the screen.
-The board introduces the game and ask the user to contact the developer in order to expand the content of the game.
-In addition, there are four navigation buttons.
+The board introduces the game (US1) and ask the user to contact the developer in order to expand the content of the game.
+In addition, there are four navigation buttons (US6).

 ![Hompage board](./assets/docs/features/features_homepage_board.png)

 The buttons directs the user to other webpage parts:
-- **"How to play"** navigates the user to the game instruction.
+- **"How to play"** navigates the user to the game instruction (US4).
 The information is provided in the pop up window.
 In the window, there is also the button "Start game", which gives the user the possibility to start playing the game from there, see [How to play Modal](./assets/docs/features/features_homepage_popup_how_to_play.png).
 - **"Start game"** navigates the user to the game board, which is located in a separeted page, see more Game Board Features Section.
 - **"Story behind"** navigates the user to the story behind the game.
 The story is provided in the pop up window, see [Story behind Modal](./assets/docs/features/features_homepage_popup_story_behind.png)
-- **"Contact me"** navigates the user to the contact form in the pop up window.
+- **"Contact me"** navigates the user to the contact form in the pop up window (US8).
 The contact form includes buttons for sending and clearing the provided information, see [Contact me Page](./assets/docs/features/features_homepage_popup_contact_me.png)

 ### Game Board Features
 The game board is loacated in the middle of the webpage.
 ![Game Board](./assets/docs/features/features_game_board.png)

-The game board contains the following elements:
+The game board contains the following static and interactive elements:
 - **Card Board**
     - The board consists of 6 card pairs leading to the 12 flip cards in total.
 Each pair is represented by a text and an image card.
-The image card can be an icon, a figure or an picture.
+The text was selected by the developer and attemps to present the interesting facts about the climate change (US3).
+The image card can be an icon, a figure or an picture, which is somehow related to the text.
     - The card board is fully built with JavaScript.
 The data are located in the json file and contains information for 9 card pairs.
 When the user clicks on Start game, the data cards are randomly selected.
-Thus, the user can play with the different set of cards.
+Thus, the user can play with the different set of cards (US7).
     - The user is allowed to click on two cards only.
 When the user is clicking on a card, the card is flipped and automatically magnified to read the text and see the image properly.
 To close the the magnified card, the user has to click on the card again.
-Four situations can occure:
+Four situations can occure (US2):
         - The card stayes flipped if the card is the first flipped one.
         - The cards flip back in case of no match.
         - The cards stay flipped if they matches.
         - The card is flipped back in case the same card was flipped.
-    - Several examples of the flipped card are following:
+    - Several examples of the flipped card are following (US2):
         - [A text card is flipped](./assets/docs/features/features_game_board_fliped_card_text.png)
         - [An image card with an icon is flipped](./assets/docs/features/features_game_board_fliped_card_img.png)
         - [A image card with a figure is flipped](./assets/docs/features/features_game_board_fliped_card_figure.png)